Alevoid/serverless-react-starter/README.md

 # serverless-fullstack-react-starter

+Starter for using Serverless [ with Webpack and Express ] and React.

 ## Install and Run:

-To install dependencies in packages and run fe and sls, just run:
+To install dependencies in all packages and run fe and sls, just run from the root folder:

 ```
 yarn quickInstall && yarn start